25 Weeds With Purple Flowers (Identification Guide)

 Ground Ivy (Glechoma hederacea)

-Ground Ivy, also known as Creeping Charlie, is a perennial plant native to the UK and surrounding areas in Europe.
+Ground Ivy, also known as Creeping Charlie, is a perennial plant native to Europe.
 It’s a member of the Mint family, and if you’ve ever grown Mint, I don’t need to tell you how fast-growing this can be!
 It’s easy to identify Ground Ivy as a member of the Mint family because it has similar-looking leaves that release a scent when crushed, and they both possess square stems.

 4. Red Campion (Silene dioica)